Thousands of skilled workers all over the world seek to immigrate to the United States for better job opportunities and a higher standard of life.

 The R-1 Visa is a nonimmigrant visa for religious workers who wish to work for a religious organization in the US.
 The organization must be registered as a nonprofit and be linked to a US religious denomination or a religious group with tax exemption.

-The O-1 Visa Category is a group of nonimmigrant work visas for foreign workers with extraordinary talent in arts, science, business, academics or athletics or with the popularity for performance in the motion picture and television industry domestically and internationally.
-For their immediate accompanying family members, staff, self-employed, practitioners and for those practitioners with remarkable reputations.
+The O-1 Visa Category is a group of nonimmigrant work visas for foreign workers with extraordinary talent in the arts, science, business, academics or athletics or with popularity in the motion picture and television industry domestically and internationally.
+This is also for their immediate accompanying family members, staff, self-employed, practitioners and for practitioners with remarkable reputations.
 See our O-1 Visa Business Plan service.